The Drink 8 Glasses of Water Per Day Lie

 Believe it or not, excessive consumption of water can cause dehydration when the extra water causes an imbalance between water, electrolytes, and minerals in your body.
 Also mind that urine contains electrolytes, so those extra trips to the bathroom do represent some loss of electrolytes and minerals.
 But it gets worse.

-And if you have any questions or any successes you’d like to share, please let me know!
-I always love hearing from my readers
+And if you have any questions or any success you’d like to share, please let me know!
+I always love hearing from my readers.

 -Dr. Eric Berg DC